${\rm SL}_2$ quantum trace in quantum Teichm\"uller theory via writhe: Equality of the two constructions

 \vs

 As a consequence, we also obtain ${\rm TrHol}^\omega_\Delta(K,s) \in {\bf L}^\omega_\Delta$, where ${\bf L}^\omega_\Delta$ is defined as in eq.\eqref{eq:bf_L_omega}. \end{corollary}

-The main theorem and these corollaries hold for the Gabella quantum holonomy ${\rm TrHol}^\omega_\Delta(K,s)$ defined using the normalization Def.\ref{def:Gabella_quantum_holonomy}.(G1) as in our present paper, but not for Gabella's original construction \cite{G} which uses the normalization in eq.\eqref{eq:Gabella_normalization}.
+The main theorem and these corollaries hold for the Gabella quantum holonomy ${\rm TrHol}^\omega_\Delta(K,s)$ defined using Prop.\ref{prop:G_D} and the normalization Def.\ref{def:Gabella_quantum_holonomy}(G1) as in our present paper, but not for Gabella's original construction \cite{G} which uses different values for Prop.\ref{prop:G_D}(GB2)--(GB3) and the normalization in eq.\eqref{eq:Gabella_normalization}.

 \vs

 We note that, in the earlier version \cite{KSv1} of the present paper, the main theorem was proved only for the case when the tangle $K$ is closed, connected, and has no crossing, because the biangle quantum holonomy was only partially dealt with.
 In the present version, through the contribution of the newly participating second author, we now have a complete treatment of the biangle quantum holonomy, hence the main theorem in full generality.
 The new idea added in this version also made the proofs shorter and more direct.